Angus-Woodman/Habitapp/README.md

 - In new repo run `npm install`
 - In new repo run `npm start`

-- Updated from the alex-working branch 8/9 13:03
+- Updated from master branch

-- Hello from wed afternoon